 It took several rounds before the Carrollton City Schools 2023 Spelling Bee Champion was decided Thursday afternoon – with eighth grader Aadit Shah crowned this year’s district spelling bee champion.

 Battling in the final rounds with runner-up Tyler Clotfelter, one of his eighth-grade peers, Aadit eventually claimed the victory when he correctly spelled “configuration.”

-Duncan, however, was a formidable challenger and will be the alternate speller at region if Josh is unable to compete.
-Region will be held Saturday, Feb.
-22, in Decatur.
-The local bee is sponsored by the Carrollton Association of Educators while the region and state bees are sponsored by the Georgia Association of Educators.
+Tyler was a skilled challenger and will be the alternate speller at region if Aadit cannot compete.
+The Region 4 competition will be held next Feb.
+25. The event is sponsored by the Carrollton Association of Educators, while the Georgia Association of Educators sponsors the region and state bees.